ofiwg/libfabric/man/fi_cq.3.md

   as a wait object.

 *signaling_vector*
-: Indicates which processor core interrupts associated with the EQ should target.
+: Indicates which processor core (1..max cpu) that interrupts associated with the CQ should target.
+A value of 0 indicates that the provider should select the vector.
+This field should be treated as a hint to the provider and may be ignored if the provider does not support interrupt affinity.

 *wait_cond*
 : By default, when a completion is inserted into an CQ that supports